Menu Close

 Sunlight exposure

-Consider taking a morning walk to soak in the early sunlight or finding a peaceful spot to read or meditate outdoors.
+Consider taking a morning walk to soak in the early sunlight, or find a peaceful spot to read or meditate outdoors.
+This exposure not only positively impacts your mental health but also contributes to better sleep quality, reducing symptoms of Seasonal Affective Disorder (SAD) and creating a positive cycle for overall wellbeing.

 support